 The peripheral nervous system is somewhat different from the central nervous system because it describes the nerves that surround the brain and central nervous system.
 Peripheral, as per the definition, means beyond or around.
 Neuropathy is broken down into two morphemes that are Greek in origin: “neuro-” (meaning related to the nerves) and “-pathy” (which denotes a disorder in the body or disease).
 Essentially, peripheral neuropathy can be described as a disease of the nerves.
 This system of nerves transmits signals from the central nervous system to the rest of the body.
 That is why a person can feel so much discomfort when peripheral neuropathy develops in a certain area of the body.

-Depending on the amount of nerve damage that exists in the body, our treatment program at Prairie Star Functional Health Center can provide pain relief from peripheral neuropathy.
-Call Prairie Star Functional Health Center at (913) 562-6100 to schedule a free consultation to see if you are eligible for treatment.
+Depending on the amount of nerve damage that exists in the body, our treatment program at Prairie Star Functional Health Center can provide relief from the discomfort of peripheral neuropathy.
+Call Prairie Star Functional Health Center at (913) 439-5151 to schedule a free consultation to see if you are eligible for treatment.

 When peripheral neuropathy occurs, a person may feel numbness, tingling, and even weakness in their extremities and other parts of the body.
-Often, patients begin feeling burning sensations or sharp pains that vibrate up and down the nerve, producing an abundance of pain in the body.
-Many of these symptoms gradually worsen over time without proper treatment, and finding relief from the pain requires a particular treatment that focuses on the nerves.
-Fortunately, the experienced doctors at Prairie Star Functional Health Center understand how to combat pain from peripheral neuropathy.
+Often, patients begin feeling burning sensations or sharp pains that vibrate up and down the nerve, producing an abundance of discomfort in the body.
+Many of these symptoms gradually worsen over time without proper treatment, and finding relief from the discomfort requires a particular treatment that focuses on the nerves.
+Fortunately, the experienced Doctors at Prairie Star Functional Health Center understand how to combat the effects of peripheral neuropathy.